Generalized splines on arbitrary graphs: Introduction

 The goal of this paper is to generalize and extend combinatorial constructions that have become increasingly important in many areas of algebraic geometry and topology, as well as to establish a firm combinatorial footing for these constructions.
 Given a commutative ring $R$ with identity, an arbitrary graph $G=(V,E)$, and a function $\alpha: E \rightarrow \{\textup{ideals }I \subseteq R\}$, we will define a ring of {\em generalized splines}.
 This paper does four things: \begin{enumerate} \item proves foundational results about generalized splines; \item completely analyzes the ring of generalized splines for trees and shows families of generalized splines for arbitrary cycles; \item produces an $R$-submodule within the ring of generalized splines that has rank $|V|$, as long as $R$ is an integral domain; and \item shows that the study of generalized splines for arbitrary graphs can be reduced to the case of different subgraphs, especially cycles or trees. \end{enumerate}

 Generalized splines as we define them are a subring of a product of copies of $R$:

 \begin{definition} The ring of generalized splines $R_{G}$ of the pair $(G, \alpha)$ is defined by

-\end{definition} Figures \ref{fig:K4 spline} and \ref{fig:nonsplines} display examples and nonexamples of elements of $R_{K_4}$.
-Images under $\alpha$ label the edges inside $\langle \cdots \rangle$ and proposed elements of $R_{K_4}$ are the collection of polynomials that label the vertices.
-Figures \ref{fig:P_4} and \ref{fig:C_4} are not generalized splines on $K_4$ but {\em are} generalized splines on the subgraphs in bold.
+\end{definition} Figures \ref{fig:K4 spline} and \ref{fig:nonsplines} display examples and nonexamples of elements of $R_{K_4}$ in the case when each ideal $\alpha(e)$ is generated by a single ring element (given inside $\langle \cdots \rangle$).
+The vertices are labeled with elements of $R_{K_4}$ and the collection of vertex--labels in Figure \ref{fig:K4 spline} is a generalized spline.
+Note that Figures \ref{fig:P_4} and \ref{fig:C_4} are not generalized splines on $K_4$ but {\em are} generalized splines on the subgraphs in bold.
+These examples hold for any ring $R$ and any choice of elements $\alpha_1, \alpha_2,\ldots, \alpha_6 \in R$ to generate the ideals $\alpha(e)$.

 The name {\em generalized spline} comes from one of the important constructions that we extend.
 Historically, engineers modeled complicated objects like ships or cars by identifying important points of the vehicle and then attaching thin strips of wood (called {\em splines}) at those points to approximate the entire hull.

-Mathematically, a spline is a collection of polynomials on the faces of a polytope that agree (modulo a power of a linear form) on the intersections of two faces.
-Splines are used throughout applied mathematics: in data interpolation, to create smooth curves in computer graphics, and to find numerical solutions to partial differential equations.
-Applied mathematicians want individual splines satisfying particular properties as well as characterizations of the space of splines associated to a given object---for instance, the dimension or basis for a space of splines.
+Mathematically, a spline is a collection of polynomials on the faces of a polyhedral complex that agree (modulo a power of a linear form) on the intersections of two faces.
+We refer to this classical tradition as the {\em analytic} approach to splines; it studies the vector space $C^r_k(D)$ where $D$ is a simplicial complex, $r$ is the order of smoothness to which the polynomials agree over faces, and $k$ is the maximal degree of a polynomial supported on a maximal face.
+Splines are used in approximation theory and numerical analysis, with applications in data interpolation, to create smooth curves in computer graphics, to find numerical solutions to partial differential equations, and for other applications \cite{Bar84, CL1, CL2}.

+In the analytic tradition, mathematicians seek individual splines satisfying particular properties as well as characterizations of the space of splines associated to a given object---for instance, the dimension \cite{Al1, Al2, AS1, AS2, CH, GP, Schu1, Schu2, Schu3} or basis \cite{APS2, APS1, MorS, Schu4} for a space of splines.
+Alfeld-Schumaker's work is both representative and epitomic: a seminal result of theirs proved a bound on the dimension of $C^r_k(D)$ when $D$ is a planar simplicial complex and $k \geq 3r+1$ \cite{AS2}.